operate-first/community-handbook/README.md

 It contains documentation on how to perform contributor-related tasks and encourages input and contributions from the community.
 The covenant of the Community Handbook is that if contributors must figure out a task for themselves, they should submit that solution to the handbook for the benefit of future contributors.

+## How to use this handbook

+The [Community Handbook](https://github.com/operate-first/community-handbook/blob/main/README.md) table of contents is a good place to start.

 ## How to contribute

 We welcome the Operate First community to contribute to the handbook!